paulcoghlan/public/golang.md

 - Parsing based on example `Mon Jan 2 15:04:05 MST 2006`
 - e.g. `t = time.Parse("3:04:05PM", s)`
 - Format: `t.Format("15:04:05")`

+## Godoc

+- Every exported element must be documented (structure, an interface, a function, etc)
+- The convention is to add a single-sentence comment ending with '.', starting with the name of the exported element
+- Packages should start the comment with a `// Package <package-name>` comment

 ## Tips